dmayfieldjones/dmayfieldjones.github.io/_posts/2025-07-17-feeding-your-growing-great-dane.md

 ### Our Recommended Approach

 **What We Feed at 7Sisters:**
-We've had excellent results with Purina Pro Plan kibble combined with a varied diet of healthy additives and snacks (less than 10% by weight) for both puppies and adults.
+We've had excellent results with Purina Pro Plan Large Breed kibble combined with a varied diet of healthy additives and snacks (less than 10% by weight) for both puppies and adults.
 However, the brand matters less than understanding what to look for in any premium food.

 <details>
 <summary><strong>Why We Choose Purina Pro Plan for 7Sisters Great Danes</strong></summary>